 Mattresses are on the receiving end of dead skin cells, sweat, stains, dust mites, and all manner of lovely things.
-Despite linens and mattress pads, you still need to periodically clean the thing you sleep on every night.
+Despite linens and mattress pads, you still need to periodically freshen your mattress—at least once every six months if you sleep on it nightly.
 Follow these steps, and rest easy in the knowledge that your bed isn’t crawling with ick.

-1. Vacuum: After removing your mattress cover, take a pass with the vacuum cleaner first.
-You’ll get rid of those cracker crumbs from late night munching sessions, along with any other dirt, pet hair, and dust that’s accumulated over time.
+After removing your sheets and mattress cover, the first thing to do is take a quick pass with a vacuum cleaner across the top and sides of your mattress.
+You’ll get rid of those cracker crumbs from late-night munching sessions, along with any other dirt, pet hair, and dust that’s accumulated over time.

-2. Spot Clean: How you clean, and what you use, will depend on the type of stain you’re dealing with.
-Unless you spilled red wine or coffee in bed, chances are good that they are protein-based stains of the bodily variety (we’re talking the good stuff here: sweat, urine, blood....).
+How you clean and what you use will depend on the type of stain you’re dealing with.
+Unless you spilled red wine or coffee in bed, chances are good that they are protein-based stains of the bodily variety (we’re talking the good stuff here: sweat, urine, blood).
 They also probably aren’t new, which means they’ll be tougher to remove after having set and chemically bonded with the fabric.
-Here are a couple of options:

 - Treat stains with a combination of hydrogen peroxide, liquid dish soap, and baking soda.
 Mix them into a spray bottle and treat the stained area.
 Blot and/or rub with a clean rag.

 - Use non-toxic, natural enzyme cleaners, like Simple Solution, that chemically break down stains and odors.

 - Make a paste of lemon juice and salt.
 Apply the mixture to the stain, and let it stand for 30–60 minutes.
 Wipe off salt with a clean towel.